blurbusters/RefreshRateCalculator/README.md

 * Measuring refresh rate on Macs/iPads via Safari browser is accurate only up to 120Hz (if you disable "Prefer Page Rendering Updates near 60fps" setting)
 * Measuring refresh rate on iPhones via Safari browser is accurate only to 60Hz
 * If using Windows laptop at >120Hz, you may need to enable Performance GPU (AMD/NVIDIA/Intel-ARC) rather than the Integrated GPU where possible.
 Intel Iris integrated GPU will usually generate accurate refresh rate up to about ~500Hz if you're not doing animations at the same time.
 However, your mileage on older integrated GPUs may vary.

-## COMMON USE

-* Generate ultra-accurate refresh rate estimate from a stream of jittery/skipped refresh cycle timestamps
-* Generate ultra-accurate timestamp estimate of next refresh cycle

 ## OTHER ADVANCED NICHE USES / LESS COMMON